dionys93/ety-dictionary/toolkit/README.md

 ## 🤖 NLP Translation Pipeline

 A linear pipeline that transforms the raw dictionary into a contextual NLP translation engine using `compromise.js`.
+Two transcription modes are available depending on the use case.

 ### Step 1: Build the master dataset
 ```bash